 Canada Talents organizes a CONNECTWorking event every month to enable networking between francophones.
 You could meet your future colleague there!

 What about the underground market?

 Networking is the most important tool for finding a job in Canada.
 Find offers before they’re supposed to be published, create your profile, enhance your value.
 Most of the job offers are not published.
 It is up to the job-seeker to find companies they would like to work for.
 Be proactive, don’t hesitate to get in contact to get information about upcoming vacancies.

 Volunteering could allow you to improve your English and to get references that could be useful in your search for a qualified job.
-BC Talents is often looking for new volunteers to join our community: improve your skills, access the hidden job market, be a part of the team!
+Canada Talents is often looking for new volunteers to join our community: improve your skills, access the hidden job market, be a part of the team!

 Your job search can start overseas, allowing you to be ready when you arrive.
 The crucial thing is to understand the Canadian job environment.
 To get more information about what you need to know before moving to Canada, you can have a look at our French guide: “Objectif Vancouver : tout ce que vous devez savoir avant de partir”, and "Objectif Toronto."